Choosing your ITRS Analytics deployment

 Important considerations:

-- Backup and restore functionality is not supported (Velero doesn’t support node filesystem storage classes).
+- Backup and restore functionality is not supported (Velero does not support node filesystem storage classes)

 Warning